 Many associations are facing the unforeseen effects the pandemic has brought upon them.
-Part of digging out will be reviewing and revising your associations original budget projections for 2020.
-Cancelled events, paused fundraising, and delayed membership renewals may have influenced the bottom line and as states are starting to emerge from shelter in place precautions there are still affects yet to be seen.
+Part of digging out will be reviewing and revising your association’s original budget projections for 2020.
+Canceled events, paused fundraising, and delayed membership renewals may have influenced the bottom line and as states are starting to emerge from shelter in place precautions there are still affected yet to be seen.

 1. Host a virtual giving day

 Remember, there is strength in numbers.
 To increase the odds of attendance and raise more revenue, combine forces with other non-profit organizations, or sister chapters.